netigent/file-store-io/README.md

 **Database** The library will autocreate and upgrade filestore table {schema}.[FileStoreIndex].
 You can then manually remove column no longer used [FileType], [MainGroup] ,[SubGroup] from [FileStoreIndex] if you want - they're longer used!

 # Version Changes
-**1.2.0** Obselete legacy methods have been removed.
-Recursive flag has been added to Files_GetAllV2.
+**1.2.0** Recursive flag has been added to Files_GetAllV2.
+Obsolete legacy methods have been removed.

 **1.1.7** Bug fix for AppPrefix setting not populating correctly.
 Upgraded .net to 8.0 LTS support and various internal package upgrades.